StellaJ1999/Volvo-Landing-Page/README.md

 # Volvo-Landing-Page
-Recreation of Volvo.se
-Övning i HTML och CSS
+Recreation of Volvo.se to practice HTML och CSS